LearnersGuild/phase-interviews/foundations-to-practice/practice/README.md

 - You may choose either pug or ejs as a template engine.

-- The live coding interview will have all the same sections as this practice exam, but the exact tasks will vary.
+- The live coding interview will have __all the same sections__ as this practice exam, but the __exact tasks will vary__.
 For example, you may be asked to:
-  - change a different CSS property
+  - write a different kind of SQL query
   - utilize GET data in the *Express GET Route* section
   - add an element to the DOM